c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 For more information or help with particular pipelines, you can send us an email to:
 `info@computationalgenomics.ca <info@computationalgenomics.ca>`_

 Or drop by during our `Open Door <https://www.computationalgenomics.ca/open-door/>`_ slots.
-We are located at:

-*740 Dr. Penfield avenue, room 4200
-Montréal, QC H3A 1A5*